bruno-pt/MuteX/README.md

 ### 📦 Prerequisites

 Before starting, make sure you've met the following requirements:
+* Create an App on Discord Developers <a href="https://discord.com/developers/applications">here!</a>
 * Node.Js
 * Ngrok Account
 * Ngrok.exe Downloaded
+* (Optional) Enable Developer Mode on Discord: User Settings -> Advanced -> Developer Mode

+Obs.: The Developer Mode option will allow you to get IDs from users, text channels, voice channels, server, etc. It'll only help you on development and isn't mandatory.

 ### 💻 Installing MuteX: